 But a late payment can stay on your credit report for up to 7 years from the time it happened!
-Besides, your credit score will also take a hit as your payment history gets compromised.
+Your credit score will also take a hit as your payment history gets compromised.

-Let’s say, you are denied the credit card application.
+Let’s say, you are denied a credit card application.
 But does getting denied for a credit card hurt your credit score?

 Well, your credit score may drop, regardless of whether or not your application is approved or denied.

 The reason being, when you apply for a card, the creditors usually do a “hard inquiry” before approving or denying your application.